tox-dev/filelock/README.md

 # And released here.
 ```

-All log messages by this library are made using the *DEBUG* level.
-On how to
+All log messages by this library are made using the *DEBUG* level, under the
-control displaying/hiding that please consult the
+`filelock` name.
+On how to control displaying/hiding that please consult the
 [logging documentation of the standard library](https://docs.python.org/3/howto/logging.html).

 E.g. to hide these messages you can use